PasinduOG/IRON-MAN/README.md

 Bot: "📸 Sir I see you sent an image!
 Send '!sticker' to convert it to a sticker."

 User: [sends video/GIF with caption "!asticker"]
 Bot: "🎬 Sir, converting your video/GIF to animated sticker...
-This may take a moment."
+This may take a moment.
+⏱️ Maximum duration: 10 seconds"
 Bot: "📏 Generated sticker size: 245.67 KB"
 Bot: [sends back video as optimized animated WebP sticker]

 User: [sends large video with caption "!asticker"]
 Bot: "🎬 Sir, converting your video/GIF to animated sticker...
-This may take a moment."
+This may take a moment.
+⏱️ Maximum duration: 10 seconds"
 Bot: "📏 Generated sticker size: 612.34 KB"
 Bot: "⚠️ File too large, attempting to compress further..."
 Bot: "📏 Compressed sticker size: 387.12 KB"
-Bot: [sends back ultra-compressed animated sticker]
+Bot: [sends back ultra-compressed animated sticker with 6-second limit]

 User: "who is pasindu"
 Bot: [sends developer image with detailed bio including background, skills, projects, and contact info]